TARGET Antibiotics Toolkit

 TARGET stands for: Treat Antibiotics Responsibly, Guidance, Education, Tools

-The TARGET Antibiotics Toolkit aims to help influence prescribers’ and patients’ personal attitudes, social norms and perceived barriers to optimal antibiotic prescribing.
+The toolkit helps influence prescribers’ and patients’ personal attitudes, social norms and perceived barriers to optimal antibiotic prescribing.
 It includes a range of resources that can each be used to support prescribers’ and patients’ responsible antibiotic use, helping to fulfil CPD and revalidation requirements.

 Who is it for, and how can it be used?

-The TARGET Antibiotics Toolkit is designed to be used by the whole primary care team within the GP practice or out of hours setting.
+The toolkit is designed to be used by the whole primary care team within the GP practice or out of hours setting.
 These resources can be used flexibly, either as standalone materials or as part of an integrated package.
 We do recommend that ALL resources are used if this is feasible.

 Background information about TARGET